Welfare Guarantees in Schelling Segregation: Social Welfare

 Finally,

 The computations for $X_j = 0$ as well as for $j\le i$ can be done similarly. \end{proof}

 Since the social welfare of any assignment is at most $n$, \Cref{alg:approxWF} always produces an assignment with at least roughly half of the optimal welfare.
 This raises the question of whether it is possible to compute a maximum-welfare assignment for any given instance in polynomial time.
-Unfortunately, \citet[Thm.~4.2]{ElkindGaIg19} proved that maximizing social welfare is NP-hard.
-However, their proof relies on the existence of a ``stubborn agent'', who is assigned to a fixed node in advance and cannot move, and uses a topology with more nodes than agents.\footnote{\citet{AgarwalElGa20} showed that hardness holds when the numbers of agents and nodes are equal, but still required stubborn agents and moreover assumed at least three types of agents.} We show that the hardness remains even when both of these assumptions are removed and the topology is a regular graph.
+Unfortunately, \citet{ElkindGaIg19} proved that maximizing the social welfare is NP-hard.
+However, their proof relies on the existence of a ``stubborn agent'', who is assigned to a fixed node in advance and cannot move, and uses a topology with more nodes than agents.\footnote{\citet{AgarwalElGa20} showed that the hardness holds when the numbers of agents and nodes are equal, but still required stubborn agents and moreover assumed at least three types of agents.} We show that the hardness remains even when both of these assumptions are removed and the topology is a regular graph, i.e., a graph in which all nodes have the same degree.

-\begin{theorem} It is NP-complete to decide whether there exists an assignment with social welfare at least $s$, given a Schelling instance and a rational number $s$, even for the class of instances where the number of agents is equal to the number of nodes and the topology is a regular graph. \end{theorem}
+\begin{theorem} The following problem is NP-complete: Given a Schelling instance and a rational number $s$, decide whether there exists an assignment with social welfare at least $s$.
+The hardness holds even for the class of instances where the number of agents is equal to the number of nodes and the topology is a regular graph. \end{theorem}

 \begin{proof} The problem belongs to NP since computing the social welfare of a given assignment can be done efficiently.
-For the hardness, we reduce from the \textsc{Maximum Clique} problem for regular graphs.
-Note that this problem is NP-hard: indeed, the \textsc{Independent Set} problem is NP-hard for $3$-regular graphs \citep[pp.~194--195]{GareyJo79}, and a set of vertices form a clique in a given graph exactly when they form an independent set in the complement graph.
+For the hardness, we reduce from the \textsc{Maximum Clique} problem for regular graphs, i.e., given a regular graph $G$ and an integer $k$, is there a clique of size at least $k$?
+Note that this problem is NP-hard: Indeed, the \textsc{Independent Set} problem is NP-hard for regular graphs \citep[pp.~194--195]{GareyJo79}, and a set of vertices forms a clique in a given graph exactly when these vertices form an independent set in the complement graph.\footnote{ Given a graph $G = (V,E)$, its \emph{complement graph} is the graph $\overline G = (V, \overline E)$ with $\overline E = \{e \subseteq V \colon |e| = 2, e\notin E\}$, i.e., there is an edge between vertices $v_1,v_2\in V$ in $\overline G$ exactly when there is no edge between them in~$G$.}